brson/multirust/README.md

 Although multirust verifies signatures of its downloads if GnuPG is available, the question of whether you can 'trust' Rust depends on quite a few factors.
-Although I'm not prepared to discuss this authoritatively, here are some of the details around how the Rust project binaries are signed and verified.
-You must use your own judgement about what this means to you.
+Although I'm not prepared to give advice on this subject, here are some of the details around how the Rust project binaries are signed and verified.
+You can make your own judgments.

-* Rust binaries are produced on infrastructure, some of which is on AWS, to which several people have access.
+* Rust binaries are produced on mostly cloud infrastructe to which several people have access.
 * They are signed automatically by a master bot that has access to a secret subkey of the Rust signing key.
 * They are uploaded to s3 using a secret key on that same bot.
 * The master bot is exposed to the Internet through an ssh tunnel via which it communicates with buildbot slaves.
-* Rust binaries are served over HTTPS from CloudFront.
+* Rust binaries are served over HTTPS.
 * The Rust public key is distributed as part of multirust.
 * Rust is self-hosting, bootstrapped off of a chain of binary snapshots that extends back for several years, which are